botlabs-gg/yagpdb-docs-v2/content/learn/beginner/conditional-branching.md

 - `gt` (greater than `>`)
 - `ge` (greater than or equal to `>=`)

-These functions can only compare basic data types as introduced in [Data Types 1](/learn/beginner/datatypes-1).
+These functions can only compare basic data types as introduced in [Variables and Data Types][dtypes].
 Strings are compared on a byte-by-byte basis.
 Please refer to the [functions documentation](/docs/reference/templates/functions) for the syntax of these functions.

+[dtypes]: /learn/beginner/variables-and-data-types

 ## Blocks And Scope

-In [Data Types 1](/learn/beginner/datatypes-1), we introduced the concept of variables.
+In the previous chapter, we introduced the concept of variables.
 Variables are used to store values and give them a name.
 In programming, variables have a _scope_, which defines where in the code the variable can be accessed.
 Think of each scope as a "container" for things inside it.

 Often, you will want to have a variable available across multiple scopes.
 In custom commands, the variable is accessible in the scope in which it was defined, as well as all nested scopes within.
 Let us assume that we want to assign a